CaptainCluster/CaptainCluster/README.md

 :computer: Not only do I study Software Engineering in a university, I program during my free time and explore new horizons in order to evolve as both a person and a software engineer.

-💂‍♂️ Currently I am learning **Rust** programming language due to both personal and study-related goals.
+💂‍♂️ Currently I am doing volunteer work as a **Front-End** developer.

 🤝 I am social and love networking with people, thus I am constantly meeting new faces from all around the world.